 The shingle vaccine is a live vaccine.
-This means that it can cause an infection in people with very weakened immune systems and should not be used in people with leukaemia, lymphoma, other conditions affecting the bone marrow, tuberculosis (TB), or in people undergoing immunosuppressive therapy such as chemotherapy.
+This means that it can cause an infection in people with very weakened immune systems and should not be used in people with leukaemia, lymphoma, other conditions affecting your bone marrow, tuberculosis (TB) or in people having immunosuppressive therapy such as chemotherapy.
 It should also not be given to children and pregnant women.

 What if I have had shingles recently?

-If you have had shingles recently, your immunity has been boosted and this reduces the chances of getting shingles again in the short-term.
-Therefore, if you have recently had shingles, it is recommended that you wait at least one year before getting the shingles vaccine.
+If you have had shingles recently, your immunity has been boosted and this reduces the chances of getting shingles again in the short term.
+Therefore, if you have recently had shingles, it is recommended that you wait at least 1 year before getting the shingles vaccine.

 How is the shingles vaccine given?

-The shingles vaccine is given as a subcutaneous injection (injected under your skin).
-It is given as one dose.
+The shingles vaccine is given as an intramuscular injection (injected into the muscle on your upper arm).
+It is given as 1 dose.

-Like all medicines, vaccines can cause unwanted side effects, although not everyone gets them.
+Like all medicines, vaccines can cause side effects, although not everyone gets them.